Shake, Rattle & Roll XV: "Ahas"

-The episode is a retelling of the urban legend about the snake man said to live underneath Robinsons Galleria.
+The episode is a retelling of the urban legend about the human-snake hybrid said to live underneath Robinsons Galleria.

-Troy's wife Julie (Solenn Heusaff) was locked at Alegria Mall's department store dressing room and is killed after a snake man killed her.
-Troy (JC de Vera) suddenly wakes up after a bad dream about the death of his wife.
+Troy's wife Adela is locked at Alegria Mall's department store dressing room and is killed by a snake creature.
+Troy suddenly wakes up after a nightmare about his wife’s death.

-Fashion designer Iggy Moda (John Lapus) is planning to organize an event culminating Alegria Mall's Silver Anniversary.
-To make the mall's anniversary very special, Iggy conceptualizes fashion collection and mall's new logo, but at the same time, thinks of reviving the rumors about Alegria Mall's alleged half-human half-snake lurking somewhere deep in the mall which has been the reason of the disappearances of some shoppers.
-Sarah (Erich Gonzales), the half-human half snake, looks out in the vent and sees Troy, in whom she fall in love and becomes obsessed.
-Along with the mall's 25th anniversary is Sandra Alegria's (Erich Gonzales) 25th birthday.
+Fashion designer Iggy Moda is planning to organize an event culminating Alegria Mall's Silver Anniversary.
+To make the mall's anniversary very special, Iggy conceptualizes fashion collection and mall's new logo, but at the same time, thinks of reviving rumors about Alegria Mall's alleged half-human half-snake lurking somewhere deep in the mall which has been the reason of the disappearances of some shoppers.
+Sarah, the half-human half snake, looks out in the vent and sees Troy, in whom she fall in love and becomes obsessed.
+Along with the mall's 25th anniversary is Sandra Alegria's 25th birthday.
 Coming back from the United States, she welcomes the new members as part of the mall company's board of officers and as the head of the company.
 Sandra also denies the rumors circulating between her and her alleged twin snake sister.

-A shoplifter (Melai Cantiveros) plans to steal some clothes and items from the mall's department store by wearing multiple shirts.
-A saleswoman picks up on her behavior and takes her to a dressing room, which she secretly locks her in.
+A shoplifter steals clothes and items from the department store by wearing multiple shirts.
+A saleswoman picks up on her behavior and takes her to a dressing room, which she secretly locks.
 After she finishes putting them on in the dressing room, she hears trembling sounds and feels movement, and discovers a chamber.
 She is then killed by Sarah.
-After she kills the shoplifter, she tells her evil self that she met someone named Troy, but her evil self insists that she will never be loved by someone because of her appearance as a snake.
-Troy strolls around the mall while still grieving and finding answers to his wife's disappearance, until he finds himself in front of the department store where he last saw his wife.
+After Sarah kills the shoplifter, she tells her evil self that she met someone named Troy, but her evil self insists that she will never be loved because of her appearance.
+Troy strolls around the mall while still grieving and finding answers to his wife's disappearance until he finds himself in front of the department store where he last saw his wife.
 He tries to open the dressing room door where his wife last went to, but is stopped by the same saleslady who had locked the shoplifter inside.